-Angina symptoms are different from person to person.
-In most cases, though, angina is experienced as discomfort in the middle of your chest.

-This might feel like a dull pain or ache, or a crushing, burning, tightness, or weight on the chest.
-It may spread to your throat and neck, your jaw, shoulders, or between your shoulder blades
+Most commonly, angina appears as pain or discomfort in the middle of your chest.
+This might be a dull ache, or a crushing, burning, tightness, or weight on the chest.
+It may spread to your throat and neck, your jaw, shoulders, or between your shoulder blades.

-You may feel numbness, tingling, aching, or heaviness in your left or right arm.
+You may feel numbness, tingling, aching, or heaviness in one arm

-Angina often causes breathlessness - more than you would expect based on the exercise or activity you have been doing.
-This can sometimes be the only symptom.
+Angina often causes breathlessness.This can sometimes be the only symptom.

 In some people, angina may feel very similar to heartburn or indigestion.
-How it feels for you will depend on how bad the angina is, but also which blood vessels are affected and how much they have narrowed.